JasonSMacias/Storefront-App-unit-12/README.md

 # Storefront-App-unit-12

-Storefront-app-unit-12
-I'm currently having trouble getting this to flow in the proper order.
+##I'm currently having trouble getting this to flow in the proper order.